 The Black-Scholes option pricing model is used to estimate the fair value of stock options.
 The determination of the fair value of stock options is affected by the Company's stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
-The Company uses historical volatility as the expected volatility assumption required in the Black-Scholes model.
-The Company uses historical data for estimating the expected life of stock options.
+The Company uses historical data for estimating the expected volatility and expected life of stock options required in the Black-Scholes model.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the expected terms of the stock options.